 |Identify Threats and Vulnerabilities of Systems||Course|

 Attendance for all lectures is required.
-Two absences or late arrival is permitted without penalty.
-Greater than two means you recieve an F in the course.
-Students arriving late or unprepared may also receive a penalty at the discretion of the instructor.
-Absences due to illness may be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.
+One absence or late arrival is permitted without penalty.
+Each additional absence may result in a letter grade reduction in the course.
+Students arriving late or unprepared may also receive an equal or lesser penalty at the discretion of the instructors.
+Absences due to illness will be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.
+Please note that a live webcam is required if you are attending class online.

-All students are required to participate fully in at least two cyber-security competitions, including the UB Lockdown competition.
+All students are required to participate fully in at least two cyber-security competitions, including two UB Lockdown competitions.
 Various competitions will be announced throughout the academic semester.

 This schedule is subject to change.